alphagov/government-service-design-manual/information-security/index.md

 ### Good Practice Guides (GPG)

-The Good Pratice Guides (GPG) are documents published by CESG on specific topics of interest to various types of projects.
+The Good Practice Guides (GPG) are documents published by CESG on specific topics of interest to various types of projects.
 These can act as a good starting point when looking to identify risks and put in place mitigations.
 For example

 Unfortunately many of these documents are Restricted.
-It is advisable to establish a working relationship with CESG early on in the project party to make sure you can access these documents.
+It is advisable to establish a working relationship with CESG early on in the project to make sure you can access these documents.
 Examples include:

 * GPG13 - Protective monitoring